chinapedia/wikipedia.abstract.en/Page/March.md

 March symbols

-Daffodil.jpg, the floral emblem of March]]
+, the floral emblem of March]]

--   5_Brazilian_aquamarine.JPG gemstones]]Bloodstone_gems_stone.jpg]]March's birthstones are aquamarine and bloodstone.
+-   gemstones]]]]March's birthstones are aquamarine and bloodstone.
 These stones symbolize courage.
 -   Its birth flower is the daffodil.[7]
 -   The zodiac signs for the month of March are Pisces (until March 20) and Aries (March 21 onwards).